garbles/react-facade/README.md

 );
 ```

-While in a test environment, we can return a stub user so long as it matches our _interface_.
+While in a test environment, we can return a stub user so long as it matches our _interface_,

 ```tsx
 // user-profile.test.tsx